Donna Lewis

 Donna Lewis is a Welsh singer from Cardiff, Wales.
 She is best known for the 1996 pop hit single "I Love You Always Forever".
 Lewis teamed up with Richard Marx on the 1997 adult contemporary hit "At the Beginning" for the Anastasia soundtrack.
 In 1997, Lewis was nominated for the Brit Award for Best British Female Artist.

-After releasing her second album, Blue Planet, Lewis left Atlantic Records and independently released albums Be Still and In the Pink.
+After releasing her second studio album, Blue Planet (1998), Lewis left Atlantic Records and independently released albums Be Still (2002) and In the Pink (2008).
 Her album Brand New Day was produced by David Torn and featured Ethan Iverson, Reid Anderson and Dave King.

 Biography

-There are conflicting accounts regarding Lewis's birth date.
-According to her biography on the Billboard and AllMusic websites, written by employees of Rovi, and her BBC page, she was born on 6 August 1973.
-The following information is consistent with all sources: Lewis was born in Cardiff.
-She began playing the piano at the age of six.
-Her father, an amateur jazz pianist and guitarist lent encouragement, and at 14, she began composing original songs.
-Her formal training was at the Royal Welsh College of Music and Drama in Cardiff, where she majored in classical composition for piano and flute.
-Lewis then went on to teach music for a year in Sussex before moving to Birmingham to sing in a bar band.
-During that time she set up a home studio and began recording demos.
-She became a popular live attraction and circa 1993 began sending her demos to record labels.
-Atlantic Records signed her in 1994.
+There are conflicting accounts online regarding Lewis' birth date.
+According to her biography on the AllMusic and All About Jazz websites, written by employees of Rovi, and her BBC page, she was born on 6 August 1973.

 An article in People from November 1996 presents a different timeline of these events.
 It states that Lewis's graduation from the Royal Welsh College took place in 1979 and that she played in piano bars throughout Britain and Europe for a period of five years, so like many people in the public eye, there may have been attempts to make her age appear younger than she really is.
 In November 1996, she had been married for ten years to her road manager and "[gave] her age as in her 30s".
 This information, if correct, would imply that she was born between 1957 and 1966.
 This is roughly consistent with a statement Lewis made in an interview in 2015: "When I was in the pop world [...], I wasn't a 19 year old—I was 30 or something like that."
 The context suggests that this refers to the time when she got her Atlantic record deal.
 The biography on Lewis's own website does not date events prior to 1996.
 An article in Entertainment Weekly from September 1996 states that Lewis "won't reveal her age—she and her husband/manager, Martin Harris, have been married for nine years, so 'you know I'm not 21'".
 According to Companies House records for 'Donna Lewis Limited', of which both Donna Lewis ('Singer Songwriter') and her husband Martin Harris ('Business Manager') were directors, she was born in August 1959.